MartinSpendl/DiscoveryScience24-paper/README.md

 <img src="figures/thumb/autoencoder-downstream.png" alt="autoencoder-downstream" width="600"/>

-## Instalation
+## Installation

 The code was tested on Ubuntu 20.04.4 LTS and MacOS 13.1.
-With python version 3.10.8.
+With Python version 3.10.8.

 Follow these steps to prepare the environment: